S2E/s2e-old/docs/SystemTap.rst

    # Install initramfs-tools and its dependencies
    $ apt-get install initramfs-tools klibc-utils libklibc udev libvolume-id0

-   # Set up the Linux image (an INITRD image will be created in /boot/ as well).
+   # Set up the Linux image (an initrd image will be created in /boot/ as well).
-   # Adapt all the filenames accordingly
+   # Adapt all the filenames accordingly.
    $ dpkg -i linux-image-2.6.26.8-s2e.deb linux-headers-2.6.26.8-s2e.deb

    # Install packages on which SystemTap depends: